-Before we visited Luang Prabang, Lao cuisine was completely unknown to me and I was excited to explore all the new dishes.
+Before we visited Luang Prabang, Lao cuisine was completely unknown to me and I was excited to explore all the new dishes as we ate our way through all the Luang Prabang restaurants.
 Lao cuisine focuses on fresh ingredients and includes lots of herbs and fresh vegetables, with plenty of galangal and lemongrass thrown into dishes.

 The staple of the Lao diet is Khao Niew – sticky rice.
 My two-year old son became addicted to sticky rice while we were in Luang Prabang.
 And as a bonus, it’s meant to be eaten with your fingers!

 Laap is Laos’ most famous dish, consisting of chopped meat, fish or chicken, flavoured with mint leaves, chilli, fish sauce and lime juice.
 It is quite dry and is served with raw vegetables and sticky rice.

 Other Luang Prabang food to look out for includes Or Lam – a vegetable stew, Sai Oua – Lao sausage, Sin Savanh – a kind of Lao beef jerky, Tam Mak Houng – spicy green papaya salad, Khao Poon – noodle soup, and the famous Luang Prabang Salad.